TEXTaiLES/SAMplify_SuGaR/README_COMPOSE.md

 - Reuse containers: `docker compose exec -T <service>` is used to run commands inside running containers.
 This reuses the container and preserves any caches or downloads.
 - GPU support: make sure NVIDIA Container Toolkit is installed. `docker compose` must be run on a system with GPU support and the Compose file uses `runtime: nvidia`.
 - If a port is already in use, change `WEB_PORT` in `.env` before starting services.

-If you want I can also add a short helper script to: build, start services and tail logs.